Entering the European market for chia seeds

 Tips:

-- Check the additional requirements in the Codex General Standard for the Labelling of Prepackaged Foods (pdf) or Regulation (EU) No. 1169/2011 (consolidated version of 01/01/2018) on the provision of food information to consumers in Europe if your product is pre-packed for retail.
+- Check the extra requirements if your product is pre-packed for retailers.
+Use the Codex General Standard for the Labelling of Prepackaged Foods (PDF) or Regulation (EU) No. 1169/2011 on the provision of food information to consumers in Europe (consolidated version 01/04/2025).

 What additional requirements and certifications do buyers often have?